NathanielWroblewski/blog/_posts/2014-04-02-creating-pipelines-with-state-machine.md

     subscriptions.any?
   end

-  def email_list_subscribe         # callback triggers this method
+   # callback triggers this method
+  def email_list_subscribe
-    Resque.enqueue(SubscribeUserToList, id, email_list) # starts background job
+    Resque.enqueue(SubscribeUserToList, id, email_list)
   end

-  def email_list_unsubscribe       # callback triggers this method
+  # callback triggers this method
+  def email_list_unsubscribe
-    Resque.enqueue(UnsubscribeUserFromList, id, email_list) # starts bg job
+    Resque.enqueue(UnsubscribeUserFromList, id, email_list)
   end
 end
 ```

 Here, we're not too concerned with what our callbacks are doing, so I obscure
 the functionality by putting them in a background job, which would presumably
 make some API call to some third-party service.
 Whatever it does, it's not important.
-What is important is understanding that the `email_list_unsubscribe` call back
+What is important is understanding that the `email_list_unsubscribe` callback
 will fire before any transition from any one state to any another.
 Same with the
 `email_list_subscribe` callback.
 We could also specify a callback to be called when
 we transition between a specific state to any other specific state as well, but this suffices for this example.

-Our state machine is ready to go, let's whip up a quick rake task to demonstrate
+Our state machine is ready to go!
+Let's whip up a quick rake task to demonstrate
 how transitions could be called on our user object.

 *lib/tasks/assign_email_list.rake*